- Which Visa will I need?

 Immigration Health Surcharge (IHS)

-Tier 4 students studying a programme which has a duration of longer than 6 months are required to pay the IHS.
-Currently this is set at £300 per year (£150 for any time less 6 months), this is calculated against the length of leave granted not the length of the programme.
+Student Visa applicants studying a programme which has a duration of longer than 6 months are required to pay the IHS.
+This is due to increase in October 2020 to £470 per year (£235 for any period of time up to 6 months), this is calculated against the length of leave granted not the length of the programme.

 For more information please click here.

-Please be aware that the UKV&I have set time limits as to how long you can be sponsored as a Tier 4 student.
-For below degree level you can study for a maximum of 2 years and at degree level (which includes bachelor’s and master’s) you are limited to 5 years studying in the UK.
+Please be aware that the UKVI have set time limits as to how long you can be sponsored as on a student visa.
+At below degree level you can study for a maximum of 2 years and at degree level (this includes Undergraduate but not Master’s or PhD) you are limited to 5 years studying in the UK.

-There are certain exceptions to these rules if you have previous studies in the UK as a Tier 4 or pre-Tier 4 student.
-If this applies to you, you will need to provide copies of all previous Visas and Confirmations of Acceptance of Study (CAS).
-Edge Hill will then calculate any exceptions and provide you with further guidance.
+If you have studied in the UK you will need to provide copies of all previous visas and Confirmations of Acceptance of Study (CAS).
+Edge Hill will then provide you with further guidance.

-Academic progression is an important part of the Tier 4 visa application, and it will dictate whether you can make your visa application in the UK.
+Academic progression is an important part of the Student visa application, and it will dictate whether you can make your visa application in the UK.

-If you make your Tier 4 visa application from inside the UK, your new period of studies must represent academic progression from your studies in the UK to date.
+If you make your Student visa application from inside the UK, your new period of studies must represent academic progression from your studies in the UK to date.

 Academic progression means that:

-- You have successfully completed (i.e. achieved the award for) the most recent programme of study in the UK for which you were given a Tier 4 visa
+- You have successfully completed (i.e. achieved the award for) the most recent programme of study in the UK for which you were given a student visa

 - Your new course is: